-Carrying a Concealed Weapon in Racine & Kenosha
+Carrying a Concealed Weapon in Glendale or Whitefish Bay

-How long is carrying a concealed weapon charge on my record?
+How long will a Carrying Concealed Weapon charge stay on my record?